 Nevertheless, the value of educators' training in either inclusion (Seçer, 2010; Kosko & Wilkins, 2009; Moore, 2015) or STEAM (Wong, Bui, Fields, & Hughes, 2022; Boice, Jackson, Alemdar, Rao, Grossman, & Usselman, 2021; Conradty & Bogner, 2020) has, also, been underlined by various researchers, with significant less evidence to exist for Inclusive STEAM Education (Fonseca, et al., 2022).
-Finally, and as for the Competence Frameworks, although Inclusive STEAM Educators' Competence Frameworks have not, yet, been developed, nevertheless, through a literature review various Inclusive/ Special Education Educators' Competence Framework to also exist and to have been developed by Spyropoulou & Kameas (2021b).
+Finally, and as for the Competence Frameworks, although Inclusive STEAM Educators' Competence Frameworks have not, yet, been developed, nevertheless, through a literature review various Inclusive/ Special Education Educators' Competence Frameworks could be found, with one STEAM Educators' Competence Framework to also exist and to have been developed by Spyropoulou & Kameas (2021b).